cimwies/portfolio/README.md

-# portfolio
-Udacity Project: built a portfolio site
+# Udacity Nanodegree Project: Build a Portfolio Site

+This Site has been built according to the provided design mockup.
+In this version the main emphasis was to learn how to use the CSS Grid system.
+It is not a fully functional website, just a Mockup.